Business Administration Major BS

 - Unrestricted electives as needed to total a minimum of 120 credits.

 Many College of Management courses are sequenced and build on previous learning.
-Students must complete course prerequisites before registering for a course which requires prerequisites.
+It is the student's responsibility to complete course prerequisites before registering for a course which requires prerequisites.
 In addition, students must complete 30 credits of coursework, including introductory and intermediate writing before they can register for College of Management upper division courses (those numbered 300 and above).
 MGMT 499 Case Studies in Strategic Management is a capstone class which should be taken during the last semester of the student's program.

 Transfer of Credit